carbonplan/extreme-heat-extension-data/README.md

 ## data

-The final output dataset includes historical and future estimates of WBGT in the shade and in the sun for 130 cities and ~24,000 climatically-similar regions around the world.
-The full analysis includes 26 global climate models (GCMs) and one emissions scenario (SSP2-4.5).
+The final output dataset includes historical and future estimates of WBGT in the shade and in the sun for 130 cities across Southeast Europe.
+The full analysis includes 22 global climate models (GCMs) and two emissions scenarios (SSP2-4.5 and SSP3-7.0).
 To support different use cases, we've made the results available at a few different levels of granularity and in two different formats.
 The available data is summarized below in order of increasing detail and size.
 For each row, click on the `List` to see a full list of files and their associated URLs.

 | Data                                            | Format | Files                                   | Uses                                                     |
 | ----------------------------------------------- | ------ | --------------------------------------- | -------------------------------------------------------- |